Chukwuma23/Chukwuma23/README.md

 - 💞️ I’m looking to collaborate with like mides.
 - 📫 How to reach me: here is my WhatsApp number  +2347056961874.
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
-I'm addicted in writing code.
+I'm addicted in writing codes.

 <!---
 Chukwuma23/Chukwuma23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.